BuilderIO/nextjs-shopify/README.md

 ### Deploy

-You can deploy anywhere you like, but for this project we recommend [Vercel](https://nextjs.org/docs/deployment).
+You can deploy this code anywhere you like - you can find many deployment options for Next.js [here](https://nextjs.org/docs/deployment).
+For this project, we particularly recommend Vercel - it's as easy as signing up for Vercel and choosing your repo to deploy.
+See more info [here](https://nextjs.org/docs/deployment), or use the one click deploy option below:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fbuilderio%2Fnextjs-shopify)